SAMMiCA/synChange/VPR/README.md

 [A Hierarchical Dual Model of Environment- and Place-Specific Utility for Visual Place Recognition](https://github.com/Nik-V9/HEAPUtil)

 For STA-VPR, please download the pre-trained model for VPR refer to the STA-VPR codebase.

 For HEAPUtil, locate the pre-trained model of Patch-NetVLAD in the 'HEAPUtil/data/NetVLAD/netvlad-checkpoint-cc16/checkpoints' and modify the name as 'model_best.pth.tar'.

+We use the conda environment in the codebase of Patch-NetVLAD.
+Please configure the conda environment following the description in the codebase of Patch-NetVLAD.

 ## Patch-NetVLAD & NetVLAD